christopherwoodall/micro-flipper/README.md

 My Flipper Zero SD Card Tools & Layout

 # DISCLAIMER
-## This repository is for educational purposes only.
-The developer is not responsible for any damage you cause to your devices.
+## This repository is not affiliated with Flipper Devices Inc., and is for educational purposes only.
+## The developer is not responsible for any damage you cause to your devices.
 ## Please read everything carefully.

 ---